Business Research Methods (11172.2)

 Submission of assessment items

 Extensions & Late submissions

-Request for assignment extension must be accompanied with relevant documentations and must be submitted to tutor rather than unit convenor by email BEFORE the due date on an official work day.
+Request for assignment extension must be accompanied with relevant documentations and must be submitted to tutor/instructor rather than unit convenor by email BEFORE the due date on an official work day.
 No verbal extension will be provided.

 Students must achieve at least an overall 50% to contribute towards a passing grade in the unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.